Anobiid beetles, also known as furniture beetles, are a family of beetles capable of damaging and infesting both hard and softwood.

 Anobiid beetle larvae

-Not only do anobiids attack both wood types, but they are also able to digest the cellulose unlike lyctids and bostrichids.
+Not only do anobiids attack both wood types, but they are also able to digest cellulose (unlike lyctids and bostrichids).
 Consequently, they are able to infest wood regardless of age, including buildings that are centuries old.
 In many cases, and because the infestations develop slowly, infestations are usually found in homes older than 10 years.
 Another side effect of their ability to digest cellulose is the possibility of reinfestation.
 Since anobiids do not rely solely on the nutrients and starch found in wood, this allows adults to reinfest wood year after year.
 Given favorable conditions, anobiid larvae may only take a year or two to develop.
-In other cases it may take up to 5 years and some larvae may day, depending on the moisture content.
+In other cases it may take up to 5 years and some larvae may die, depending on the moisture content.
 The average anobiid life cycle lasts anywhere between 1 to 3 years.

 And as the larvae eat through and develop inside the wood, they also produce frass, a mixture of wood and excrement.
 Due to the variety of wood they inhabit, the texture of frass varies based on the type of wood.
 When larvae feed on softwood, frass is a yellow-white powder with oblong pellets giving it a gritty feel.
 However, when hardwood is attacked, the frass is finer, more tightly packed, and has fewer pellets.
 A closer inspection of the frass may also help indicate if treatment is necessary or not.
 For example, fresh, fluffy-looking frass apparent in large quantities could mean active feeding larvae.